About Equine Centred

 I have been involved with horses my whole life.
 My family always had horses and I used to ride and hang out with horses for hours on end in my childhood.
 Whilst doing my undergraduate degree in psychology at university, I studied animal behaviour and did my dissertation on foals understanding of human given cues which contributed to a published paper under my maiden name of Rayner: Proops.
 L., Rayner, J., Taylor, .A.M, and McComb, K. (2013).
 The Responses of Young Domestic Horses to Human-Given Cues.
 PLoS ONE 8(6): e67000. doi:10.1371/journal.pone.0067000

-After graduating University, I then went on to train as a Counsellor, Psychotherapist and Equine Therapist, and did a Diploma in Applied Equine Behaviour to instructor level to teach ground work skills and qualified as an equine behaviourist having completed the Natural Animal Centre Equine Behaviour Qualification.
-I have a passion for learning, and carried on learning about different approaches to horsemanship, including natural horsemanship and most recently positive reinforcement and clicker training.
+After graduating University, I then went on to train as a Counsellor, Psychotherapist and Equine Therapist, did a Diploma in Applied Equine Behaviour to instructor level to teach ground work skills and qualified as an Equine Behaviourist having completed the Natural Animal Centre Equine Behaviour Qualification.
+I have a passion for learning and education, and over the years have carried on learning about different approaches to horsemanship, including natural horsemanship and most recently positive reinforcement and clicker training.

 Alongside my training, I have been working for IFEAL Qualifications Ltd (2010 - present), who provide qualifications in Equine Facilitated Human Development, and I am currently Programme Director.
 I also work for the Dare to Live Trust charity (2015 - present) as an equine facilitator working with military veterans and run a private practice, Integrated Psychotherapeutic Solutions (2015 - present) in addition to Equine Centred.
 Previously I have volunteered as an addictions counsellor, intake assessor and group facilitator with Catalyst, a Surrey based addictions charity (2014 - 2017).